emilyng/epa-budget-viz/README.md

 # epa-budget-viz

-run `python app.py` to see visualizations
+run `python app.py` in terminal to see visualizations